Tips for Executing Successful Social Media Video for Your Brand

 - Make videos that don’t require sound or take the time to add subtitles, 85% of Facebook videos are played without sound.

 Because Twitter is more of a news-based platform, it’s naturally a great place to share video content.
 That being said, because it’s such a popular place for video content, brands have to be sure to create eye-catching material in order to stand out.
 For Twitter I suggest:

 - Create original content.
 Original content receives twice the amount of engagement as third-party content.

-- Keep these videos even shorter than Facebook videos, 30 seconds to one minute max.
+- Keep these videos even shorter than Facebook videos.
+Thirty seconds is the ideal length.

 - Around 90% of Twitter videos are watched on mobile phones, so be sure to use a mobile-first approach.

 YouTube is a surprisingly overlooked platform for some brands, despite being the largest social media video content platform.
 This is in part because the content that does well on Facebook and Twitter, doesn’t do so well on YouTube.
 YouTube is a great place for DIY videos, explanation videos, video tutorials, testimonials, and behind the scene videos, which tend to be much longer than videos on Twitter and Facebook.
 For YouTube I suggest:

 - Videos need to be longer than one minute but no more than five minutes.

 - Keep them mobile-focused.
 YouTube just rolled out new updates for mobile watching and over 70% of videos are watched on mobile.